Spherical Message Passing for 3D Graph Networks: Experimental Studies

 \subsection{MD17}

 The MD17 dataset is used to examine the expressive power of SphereNet for molecular dynamics simulations.
-The goal is to predict energy-conserving forces at the atomic level for eight organic molecules, each of which has hundreds of thousands states simulated by DFT and atom coordinates.
 Following the settings in~\citet{schutt2017schnet,klicpera_dimenet_2020}, we train a separate model for each molecule to predict atomic forces.
 We use 1000 samples for training, and each of the eight molecules has both the validation and test sets.
-Hyperparameters are tuned on validation sets and applied to test sets.
+Note that all the baseline models employ a joint loss of forces and conserved energy during training.
+In the original SchNet~\citep{schutt2017schnet} and DimeNet~\citep{klicpera_dimenet_2020} papers, the authors set the weight of force over energy (WoFE) to 100, while the NequIP~\citep{batzner2021se} and GemNet~\citep{klicpera2021gemnet} papers use a weight of 1000.
+As the WoFE tends to affect the force prediction significantly, we perform SphereNet with both WoFE values for fair comparisons.
+PaiNN~\citep{schutt2021equivariant} uses neither 100 nor 1000 as WoFE, so we do not compare with it on MD17.
 The results for forces are reported in Table~\ref{tb:md17}.
-Results for baselines are taken from referred papers and there are no original results for DimeNet++.
 Note that for Benzene, all models are evaluated on Benzene17, thus, the result for sGDML is 0.20 rather than 0.06 (Benzene18).
-We can observe from the table that SphereNet consistently outperforms SchNet and DimeNet by largin margins.
-Compared with sGDML, SphereNet performs better on four molecules, and acheives much better std.
-MAE with 0.97. sGDML is one of the original work that created the MD17 dataset with carefully-designed features, thus, it naturally has advantages for small molecules.
-However, compared with SphereNet, sGDML has poorer generalization power to larger datasets without hand-engineered features.
+We can observe from the table that when WoFE is 100 for all models, SphereNet consistently outperforms SchNet and DimeNet by largin margins.
+Notably, sGDML is one of the original work that created the MD17 dataset with carefully-designed features.
+Compared with sGDML, SphereNet performs better on four and worse on the other four molecules, which is similar to DimeNet.
+One reason is sGDML incorporates molecular symmetries to boost precision, and different molecules have different symmetries.
+However, sGDML has poorer generalization power to larger datasets without hand-engineered features.
+In addition, SphereNet achieves much better overall std.
+MAE than sGDML.
+When using the same WoFE that is 1000, SphereNet achieves similar results with GemNet in spite of that GemNet-T is of high complexity and contains carefully designed network components for performance boost.